Learn step by step how to make a smoked prime rib on a Pit Boss pellet grill and why this is such an easy way to prepare this ultimate rib roast.

 - ¼ cup Fresh Minced Garlic about 10 cloves fresh

-- 1 Tbsp Dried Rosemary or can substitute fresh rosemary, finely minced
+- 1 tablespoon Dried Rosemary or can substitute fresh rosemary, finely minced

 - Cooking Oil High smoke point oil like avocado or grapeseed oil